nerc-project/nerc-docs/docs/get-started/create-a-user-portal-account.md

 ![Institutional IdP Login Page](images/institutional_idp.png)

-After a successful logon, your browser will be redirected back to the MGHPCC-SS Registration Page and ask for a review and confirmation of creating your account with fetched information to complete the account creation process.
+After a successful log on, your browser will be redirected back to the MGHPCC-SS Registration Page and ask for a review and confirmation of creating your account with fetched information to complete the account creation process.